Paying for FSU

 Counselors in the Office of Financial Aid are available to help you with the financial aid process.
 Resources are available on their website, such as Financial Aid TV, which answers many questions students have during the financial aid process.

 All freshman applicants are automatically reviewed for the Honors Program merit scholarship - no additional application is required.
-Students must meet all scholarship criteria which is based on high school GPA, SAT/ACT scores, and the demonstrated potential for superior work at the university level.
+Students must meet all scholarship criteria which is based on high school GPA and the demonstrated potential for superior work at the university level.

 FSU's Office of Financial Aid maintains a list of scholarships for current students.